AhmetCavus/kepmon/README.md

 `
 node-gyp rebuild
 `

+After that you'll get the `pointerService.node` file which is used for performing the hardware executions.
+So execute now

+`npm i`

+in order to install required node modules.

+The [binding](node_modules/bindings/README.md) module maps the cpp code through the exposed interface -> see [PointerService](src/pointer/pointerService.ts) and binds it to the generated `node` file located in the binary directory.

 For further instruction on how to use node-gyp and napi properly you can follow the (documentation)[https://nodejs.org/api/n-api.html]